madeofsun/vite-vue-tsx/README.md

 # Vue 3 + TypeScript + Vite

-This template should help get you started developing with Vue 3 without SFC and TypeScript in Vite.
+This template should help get you started developing with SFC-less Vue 3 and TypeScript in Vite.

 The template uses Vue 3 Composition API with `vue-tsx-macros` that brings typescript specific `<script setup>` features to `.tsx` files (like defining props using type declarations - `defineProps`).